 Through quarterly meetings and a forward-thinking program of original research, the working group aims to forge new connections between classic integration issues (such as employment and integration), broader social issues (such as the rise of populism and the role of the media), and emerging fields (such as social innovation and behavioral insights).

-Planned meetings for 2017 include:
+Planned meetings include:

 Values: The chaotic and seemingly uncontrollable nature of large-scale inflows to Europe in the past few years has deepened anxiety about rising cultural and religious diversity.
 How can countries define, adjudicate, and message values in a context of rapidly changing politics?

 Education and Future Citizens: Schools play a vital role in equipping future citizens to live—and thrive—in diverse societies, but Europe’s education systems are still struggling to adapt to the needs of pupils from an immigrant background.
 How should we be rethinking schools—from teacher training to new technologies and teaching methods—for diverse populations?